dav-he123/scheduler/README.md

 # Interview Scheduler

-Interview Scheduler is a project based upon react, where a user can select time slots within a day of the week, and assign a student to an interviewer to create an appointment.
+Interview Scheduler is a project using react, where a user can select time slots within a day of the week, and assign a student to an interviewer to create an appointment.
 The user is able to add, edit, and cancel appointments.

 ## Setup